About the Ruth Rendell Award

 The award was launched in 2016 by the National Literacy Trust and the Authors’ Licensing and Collecting Society (ALCS) in honour of the author Ruth Rendell, who tirelessly championed literacy throughout her lifetime and supported the National Literacy Trust since its foundation in 1993.

-Karl Nova wins the Ruth Rendell Award 2020!
+Nomination criteria for the 2024 Ruth Rendell Award